Enable sensitivity labels for Office files in SharePoint and OneDrive

 If a document is labeled while it's checked out in SharePoint, the Sensitivity column in the document library won't display the label name until the document is checked in and next opened in SharePoint.

 If a labeled and encrypted document is downloaded from SharePoint or OneDrive by an app or service that uses a service principal name, and then uploaded again with a label that applies different encryption settings, the upload will fail.
-An example scenario is Microsoft Cloud App Security changes a sensitivity label on a file from Confidential to Highly Confidential, or from Confidential to General.
+An example scenario is Microsoft Defender for Cloud Apps changes a sensitivity label on a file from Confidential to Highly Confidential, or from Confidential to General.

 The upload doesn't fail if the app or service first runs the Unlock-SPOSensitivityLabelEncryptedFile cmdlet, as explained in the Remove encryption for a labeled document section.
 Or, before the upload, the original file is deleted, or the file name is changed.